Err-G/mian/README.md

 ## This is just dumb...

-- Everything does't depend on libc
+- Everything doesn't depend on libc
 - why?
 WHY NOT?